abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 usage.
-Protetecting the panels from breakage is an ongoing experiment and the current methods presented below, such as strain relief, are our current attempts at making the panels more robust against everyday use.
+Protetecting the panels from breakage is an ongoing experiment and the current methods presented below, such as strain relief, are our current attempts at making the panels more robust against normal use.

-Even though the idea is pretty simple the results look striking.
+Even though the idea is pretty simple, we think the results look striking.

 Step 0 : Materials and Tools
 ---